pmk6vc/express-movers/README.md

 - Consider document database instead of relational before going too deep
 - Add default route if no other match

-- Update github actions to run tests as prereq
 - Update test suite to cover middleware and actual body of response
 - Prettify
 - Nodemon